giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-04-21-reverse-a-doubly-linked-list-in-place-and-in-linear-time-in-python.md

 toc_icon: "code"
 ---

-"Write me a function that performs an in-place reversal of a **Doubly Linked List**."
+"Write me a function that performs an in-place reversal of a **Doubly Linked List** in linear time."

 This is one of the most common interview questions you might face about the implementation of Abstract Data Types.

-I am going to assume that you are familiar with the underlying ideas of Doubly Linked Lists, otherwise I hope you will get a good understanding by reading my code! :)
+I am going to assume that you are familiar with the underlying ideas of Doubly Linked Lists, otherwise I hope you will get a good understanding of it by reading my code! :)

 # Question